Yandex Cloud

 Per process memory must be more then '20971520' bytes on segment host, got '<calculated_memory_size>'

 This error occurs if the memory size for each Greenplum® process is less than 20 MB and the number of connections equals the max_connections value.
-Minimum memory per cluster process is calculated using the following formula:
+The minimum memory per cluster process is calculated using the following formula:

 <host_segment_RAM> ÷ (<max_connections> x <number_of_segments_per_host>)